Captions, Transcripts, and Audio Description

 Audio description

-Provide audio description for prerecorded, synchronized multimedia.
-Note: This guideline can be met by describing all visual content critical to comprehension within the audio track itself.
+Audio description is required for prerecorded multimedia content and prerecorded video-only content.
+Note: This guideline can be met by describing all visual content critical to comprehension within the primary audio track itself.

 Learn more about the Audio Description Project, an initiative of the American Council of the Blind.